The Magic Square 3x3 and 9x9 matrixes X3 up to Infinity

 A simple geometric pattern is completely unlimited in size and application.

 A simple example, the 3x3 matrix is perhaps a very old, important, and powerful pattern hidden in plain sight.
 The numbers themselves reveal the relative position and sequence populating the matrix.
 These positions indicate the numbers within a 3x3 matrix, the position of a 3x3 matrix within a 9x9 matrix, the position of a 9x9 matrix within a 27x27 matrix continuing onward.
-All of the squares on this website strictly adhere to this pattern.

 The 9x9 matrix .
 Composed of 9 - 3x3 matrix.
 Following the simple pattern in the 3x3 the 9x9 can be populated many different ways.